steadybit/docs-public/content/discovery/3-cloud.md

  * AWS Tags (needs IAM Role)
  * AWS EKS Info (needs IAM Role; if running as part of EKS)

-> To read the metadata the IAM role `arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess` must be assigned to the EC2 instance running the chaosmesh agent.
+> To read the metadata the IAM role `arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess` must be assigned to the EC2 instance running the steadybit agent.

 ## Azure